12/17/2024

 This meant printing 3 of them at 1:36 scale; two for the model, and one for my Constellation Gun Sampler.
 Since the slide is shorter than the other pivot guns, I'll have to make new deck tracks as well.

-I printed the guns in 3 parts each, rather than a single piece like the old pivots.
+I only printed two of the guns, and in 3 parts each, rather than a single piece like the old pivots.
 The first one lost a roller, which I can fix, and the second one printed complete.

 April 3: With the guns printed, I started remodeling the deck-tracks, and printed them.
 I made them a thinner, more scale thickness than before.
 I printed them and scraped off the old tracks on the model's access hatches.
 There's more sanding to do to remove the scars of the old tracks, then some finish, before I can glue down the new tracks.